 12. Artemis Fowl (2020)

 Fans have been eagerly waiting for an adaptation of the book that follows boy genius Artemis Fowl as he delves into the world of magic and fairies—and their wait will soon be over!
-The film adaptation of Eoin Colfer’s first book in his fantastical Artemis Fowl series is debuting on Disney+ this Friday.
+The film adaptation of Eoin Colfer’s first book in his fantastical Artemis Fowl series is now on Disney+.
 Tune in and discover Artemis’ journey to rescue his father—along the way, he’ll make some unusual allies and discover a secret magic world like you’ve never seen before.